Setting up a 4K Kodi box with sndio on FreeBSD

 Creating make.conf

-To keep things up to date, my make.conf is available and managed by git, but please do not copy it blindly.
-It specifies everything needed to compile against sndio, LibreSSL, and Intel Quick Sync Video.
+To stay current, my make.conf lives in git, but don’t copy it without understanding it first.
+The configuration includes everything needed to compile with sndio, LibreSSL, and Intel Quick Sync Video support.

 Checking out source code